 - assisting with the design of the project, using computer-aided design (CAD)

-- helping to work out what equipment and labour to take on, as well as costs
+- helping to work out what equipment and labour is required, as well as costs

 - working out timescales for completion of the project, or parts of the project